tttmmmsss/arduino-po-beatbox/README.md

 </html>

 This project aims to address the challenge of daisy-chaining multiple Teenage Engineering Pocket Operators, which often results in dependent volume and signal levels from one unit to the next.
-To tackle this issue, the Arduino PO Beatbox offers a solution: it can send a synchronization pulse in parallel to all units and then mix them together, providing individual control over the signal output to the amplifier.
+To tackle this issue, the Arduino PO Beatbox offers a solution: it can send a synchronization pulse in parallel to all units and then mix them together at the output with a dedicated mixer, providing individual control over the signal output to the amplifier.

 One significant contribution made during this project was the development of a chip driver for the ICM7218C LED Driver, which did not exist in the Arduino module library previously.
-The ICM7218C LED Driver is crucial for the functioning of this project, enabling synchronized visual feedback for the Pocket Operators.
+The ICM7218C LED Driver is crucial for navigating the function of the device, enabling visual feedback to specify the signal sent to the Pocket Operators.

 ## ICM7218C LED Driver Library
 You can find the ICM7218C LED Driver library I produced here: [ICM7218C LED Driver Library](https://github.com/tttmmmsss/ICM7218C)